 - You can always find meetup information and friends’ RSVP here

 Waiting too long?

 Track your friends!

-- On meetup day, the tracking button is actived
+- On the meetup day, the tracking button is active

-- Click it to edit your status, you can also see others’ status
+- Tap it to change your status, you can also see others’ status

-- Share your location to let friends know where you are, or to track where they are
+- Share your location to let friends know where you are, and also track where they are

 Long time no see?

 After about one month from your group's last meeting, Together! will send you event news similar to the places your ever went, to encourage you go out with your friends.